-Nominations now open for Whakatū Wāhine – Women Here and Now
+Nominations are now closed for Whakatū Wāhine – Women Here and Now.

 2018 is the 125th anniversary of women’s suffrage in Aotearoa New Zealand.
 To mark this moment, Petone Settlers Museum Te Whare Whakāro o Pito-One is launching Whakatū Wahine – Women Here and Now, a project to celebrate women who are making a real difference to lives in the Hutt Valley.